 Meanwhile, ETL tools are specialists in moving large volumes of data from one database to another, often for analytics.
 Workflow automation is the conductor of the orchestra; it uses the connections made possible by APIs to coordinate tasks and decisions across people and systems to execute a business process from start to finish.
 An API platform gives you the building blocks, but a workflow automation tool gives you the blueprint for how those blocks work together to achieve a business outcome.
 While a comprehensive platform might offer features from all these categories, understanding their primary purpose helps you choose the right approach for your project and build a more cohesive tech stack.

-Know When to Use an API Platform
+When to Choose an API Platform

 You should reach for an API platform when your primary goal is to build, manage, and govern the APIs themselves.
 An API platform is a system with the tools and processes needed to help your teams design, publish, and operate APIs at scale.
 If you need to expose data from a legacy system for a new mobile app or create a secure way for partners to access your services, an API platform provides the necessary framework.